Upper Bounds on the Quantifier Depth for Graph Differentiation in First-Order Logic: An upper bound on the iteration number

 \subsection{Small color classes}

 To analyze the costs for small vertex color classes, we describe a strategy for Player~$2$ on them.
 For this, we define auxiliary graphs which she uses to derive moves in the original game.
-For a graph~$G$ from the original game, its auxiliary graph is denoted by~$\Aux(G)$.
+For a colored graph~$G$ from the original game, its auxiliary graph is denoted by~$\Aux(G)$.
 Just like with the clean-up steps in the original game, Player~$2$ will pursue a strategy according to information obtained from auxiliary graphs in order to maintain certain invariants.

-\begin{notation} We describe all graphs coming from the original game using the letter~$G$ and all auxiliary graphs using the letter~$H$ or, when derived from a specific graph~$G$, by~$\Aux(G)$, in order to distinguish between them more clearly. \end{notation}
+\begin{nota} We describe all graphs coming from the original game using the letter~$G$ and all auxiliary graphs using the letter~$H$ or, when derived from a specific graph~$G$, by~$\Aux(G)$, in order to distinguish between them more clearly. \end{nota}

-Every auxiliary graph is undirected, uncolored and not necessarily complete.
+Every auxiliary graph is undirected, simple, uncolored and not necessarily complete.
+For the sake of readability, we consider the edge set of an auxiliary graph~$H$ with vertex set~$V(H)$ to just be a subset of~$\{\{u,v\} \mid u,v \in V(H), u \neq v\}$ and we drop the notion of a coloring for auxiliary graphs.
 Whereas in the original game, a move \emph{recolors} edges, in the auxiliary graphs edges are \emph{inserted}.

 Next we describe how to obtain the auxiliary graph for a graph~$G$ appearing during a run of the game.
 The auxiliary graph~$\Aux(G)$ is constructed as follows: Let~$G_1,G_2,G_3,\ldots,G_{\ell} =G$ be the graphs that were played by the players so far.
 Let~$\mathcal{T}$ be the collection of vertex sets~$C\subseteq V(G)$ that each form a small vertex color class in some~$G_i$.